|19||6||4||2 bedrooms, living room, study|

 A lift and a staircase serves a pair of flats on each floor, one on either side of the lift, so entrances to the block are at regular intervals along the podium, and in the car park.
 The flats are very similar.
 Each flat has a living area at the front, overlooking the gardens, and a bedroom at the back, overlooking Silk Street, with a corridor in between, off which you find the kitchen, the WC and the bathroom.
 The differences are in the shapes of the living and bedroom areas, which are dictated by the space taken by the lift shaft, emergency exits and stairs outside the flat.
 Some flats have a larger living room (more window) like an L-shape, with a smaller bedroom (Type 20 and Type 58).
 Some have a narrower living room, but one L-shaped bedroom (or two bedrooms in a squeeze) (Type 21).
 There are some larger flats at the end of the building.
 For these, the entrance is into a hall.
 Immediately opposite, and in the middle of the flat, is a large reception area/study (taking advantage of the extra side of windows).
 On one side of the hall is a corridor off which are the WC, bathroom and then kitchen.
 The corridor ends in a dining area, with a bedroom off it, both with windows over Silk Street.
 On the other side of the entrance hall, you turn into the living room, with a bedroom off it, both with windows over Speed Garden.
 (Type 85).

-There are small maisonettes below the podium.
-They are all pretty much identical.
+There are two-storey maisonettes below the podium mainly of Type 84.
 The flat’s entrance is in the upper level, off a central lift and entrance lobby.
 At the back, just inside the door, is the kitchen.
-At the front is the living area overlooking Speed Garden.
-There is a spiral staircase to the lower level where there is a bedroom looking onto Speed Garden, and a bathroom and a WC at the back, beyond the spiral staircase.
+At the front is the living area overlooking Speed Gardens.
+There is a spiral staircase to the lower level where there is a large bedroom looking south onto Speed Gardens, and a bathroom and a WC at the back, beyond the spiral staircase.
 In the ground in front of the garden windows are large oval ventilation grills of the sort which caused Marilyn Monroe such trouble.
 But they are surrounded by an attractive brick wall with rock plants so they are actually a plus.